nasa/fprime/docs/v2.0.1/UsersGuide/gds/gds-introduction.md

 Just like the "Command History" table, these items can all be filtered and sorted based on the column headers.
 Additionally, a "Clear" button will clear the table thus making the monitoring of new events easier.
-There is special support for COMMAND event types, which will replace the opcode with the command mnemonic to help the user.
-The opcode can be found by hovering over themnemonic and a tooltip will appear.
+There is special support for COMMAND event types, which will replace the opcode with the command mnemonic to help the mnemonic and a tooltip will appear.

 ### Channels